 Connecting Voices Chorus

-A Chorus for People Living with Alzheimer’s and their Caregivers
+Choruses for People Living with Alzheimer’s and their Caregivers

-This unique and joy-filled choral experience is for people living with Alzheimer’s and their caregivers.
-During weekly rehearsals, we join in singing old and new songs, learning vocal technique and ensemble skills, sharing musical memories and building community, supporting each other in life’s journey.
+Connecting Voices offers a unique and joy-filled choral experience for people living with Alzheimer’s and their caregivers.
+The choruses meet weekly in two locations: MacPhail Minneapolis or Lyngblomsten at Lino Lakes.
+Together, we sing old and new songs, learn vocal technique and ensemble skills, share musical memories and build a community to support each other in life’s journey.
 Our culminating concert allows us to display our musical accomplishments and demonstrate how we defy dementia together through music.
+No vocal experience is required, just a love of singing!

 PLEASE NOTE: Each enrollment requires a partner — both singers need to enroll with their own completed registration.